anushac14/recipes-and-ratings-analysis/README.md

 | breakfast  |    355.093 |     26.2486 | 56.2776 |        12.4942  |   16259 |
 | appetizers |    337.755 |     32.6989 | 28.768  |         7.37155 |   17268 |

-This pivot table shows the average amount of calories, fat, sugar, and carbohydrates from various types of meals such as a main meal (assuming dinner), breakfast, lunch, brunch and appetizers.
-It is interesting to note that the main dish has a significantly higher calorie count (about 100 more) than lunch even though those meals tend to be around the same.
-It also has a higher total fat amount.
-This indicates that there are a few distinguishing factors that make certain meals more caloric than others.
+This pivot table shows the average nutritional content for various meal types including main-dish, breakfast, lunch, brunch and appetizers.
+It is interesting to note that the main dish has a significantly higher calorie count (about 100 more) and total fat count (appoximately 9% more) than lunch, despite the two tags having some overlap (as main-dish could refer to either dinner or lunch meals).
+This suggests that certain factors, such as fat content, contribute to the higher caloric amount.
+Another interesting observation is that brunch contains a significantly higher sugar content, sometimes showing a 2x difference compared to other meal types.
+Additionally, lunch, brunch, breakfast, and appetizers tend to have similar values for calories, total fat, and carbohydrates, with little variation across these meal types.

 **Imputation**

-I did not choose to impute any missing values because the amount that was missing was relatively marginal that those rows could simply be dropped
+After analyzing my dataset, I found that the two columns with the most significant number of missing values were rating (15,036 missing values) and avg_rating (2,777 missing values).
+These correspond to approximately 6.41% and 1.18% of the total dataset.
+Given that these missing percentages are relatively low compared to the size of the dataset, one option could be to drop the rows containing these missing values.
+However, since my analysis is focused on determining which factors influence calorie amount (which doesn't involve ratings or average ratings), I decided to keep the missing values since there is no significant impact.

 # Framing a Prediction Problem
-Using nutritional facts, can we predict the amount of calories a dish has?
+The problem that I am trying to predict is given nutritional facts about a recipe, can we predict the amount of calories that dish has.
+Since my response variable is calories (which is a continuous variable), this problem would be considered regression.
+During my exploratory analysis, there seemed to be correlations between various nutition facts and the calorie amount, which is why I chose calories as my prediction variable.
+The metric that I decided to use to evaluate my model is R^2 because this indicated how well a model fits the data and what percentage of the variability the model captures.
+This is more informative than other evaluation metrics such as Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) because MSE and RMSE only provides information about the magnitude of the model's prediction error without offering insight into the overall fit of the model.

 # Baseline Model
-Since I am predicting the number of calories, my problem is a regression one.
-I chose calories as my response variable because there are many factors (namely nutrion facts) that have a strong correlation with calories and can help predict the calorie amount more accurately.
-The metric that I chose to evaluate my model is R^2 because it is a good indicator of how well the model fits the data and how much of the variability the model captures.
-This is more informative than MSE or RMSE because those only provide information about the average error of the data and not the overall fit

-The model that I chose was linear regression.
-The features that I included in my model are Carbohydrates and Proteins.
-Both are quantitative and nominal and neither are ordinal.
-The performance of my model was 0.7921, which means the model captured 79.21% of the variance in the data.
-This model is relatively pretty good as it captures more of the variance but there is still room for improvement
+The baseline model I chose was linear regression because it can effectively model the linear relationships between the input features (nutrition facts) and the target variable (calories).
+The features used for this model include Carbohydrates and Proteins, which both have a positive linear relationship with calories.
+Both of these features are quantitative and nominal and neither are ordinal.
+The R^2 performance on this model was 0.8116 for the training set and 0.8077 for the testing set.
+This indicates that the model captures 80.77% of the variance in the calorie values on unseen data.
+I believe that my current model is fairly good at capturing most of the variance but there is still room for improvement through feature engineering.

 # Final Model
+In order to improve upon the baseline model's

 The first feature that I added was an energy density variable, which takes the PDV values and multiplies by the respective amounts.
 Ex: 4 * Protien, 4 * Carbs, 9 * Total Fat.
 This is because this is similar to the equation of calculating macronutrients expect I am weighting the percents accordingly.
 Another feature that I added was the protein to carb ratio, which gaves an idea of which meals have more/less calories.
 I also added total fats because it had a linear relationship with calories as well.

 The modeling algorithm that I chose was Ridge because it handles linear relationships as well as multicollinearity.